jett6680/jett6680/README.md

     />
 </h1>

-> A general has a sword, but don't cut flies; if you want to become a big tree, don't fight with grass.
+<pre> A general has a sword, but don't cut flies; if you want to become a big tree, don't fight with grass. </pre>

 ## Frameworks and Tools